GIST-CSBL/G2D-Diff/README.md

 - Multiple GPUs (Check available GPU IDs)
 > accelerate launch --num_processes=2 --gpu_ids=0,1 distributed_G2D_Diff.py

-Check the comments in the python file for further information about the source code (distributed_G2D_Diff.py, ex. saving the checkpoints).
+Check the comments in the python file for further information about the source code (distributed_G2D_Diff.py, ex. saving checkpoints).

 ## For training condition encoder
 - ConitionEncoderPretraining.ipynb

-Check the comments in the notebook for further information about the source code (ex. saving the checkpoints).
+Check the comments in the notebook for further information about the source code (ex. saving checkpoints).

 ## For training G2D-Pred
 - G2DPredTraining.ipynb

-Check the comments in the notebook for further information about the source code (ex. saving the checkpoints).
+Check the comments in the notebook for further information about the source code (ex. saving checkpoints).